i-on-project/teams/docs/data_model/data-model-notes.md

   - An unique name (*)
   - A date
   - A team
-  - A delivery
+  - A delivery id

 - An ``assignmet`` is created by the teacher for their students to develop and deliver.
 It is characterized by:
   - An unique id
   - A release date
-  - A due date
   - A description
   - A classroom id

 - A ``delivery`` is created by a teacher, reprensents a delivery from a specific assignment.
 It's possible for an assignment to have multiple deliveries.
 It's characterized by:
   - An unique id
-  - A assId
+  - A assignment id
   - A date